raakeshkapoor/kubernetes/02-Kubernetes-Token-and-Certificate/README.md

 ### Skip CA Verification
 - Join the Worker to Master by skipping CA Verification.
-- It is not recommended to run this in the Production Environment.
+- Running this command in the Production Environment is not recommended.

 ```
 # The below-mentioned command can be used to join the Worker to Kubernetes without CA verification but it is not recommended.